vondrakt/nanopore-read-annotation/README.md

 #### Neighborhood density profiles

-To quantify and visualize the association of different groups of satellites and mobile elements, surrounding of each satellite types is analyzed:
+This si to quantify and visualize the association of different families of satellites and mobile elements in the genome:
 ```sh
 /python_scripts/profile_of_neighborhood.py -r coded_out -w 10000 -s 100 -c /testing_data/reference_database_satellite_and_retrotransposons.coding_table -o coded_neighborhood_profile
 ```